On the Minkowski content of self-similar random homogeneous iterated function systems: Proofs

 Then there exists a $(\gamma \min_{v\in A}r_{\omega}^{v})$-separated set $F_A\subset F_{\omega}$ with $\#F_A \geq C_d\#A$. \end{lemma} \begin{proof} Let $A$ be given and assume that $\omega\in\Omega$ is generic.
 We define $A^*$ by considering descendants of $A$ such that the associated contraction is comparable to the minimal contraction in $A$.
 Concretely, writing $1^k$ for the word $(1,1,\dots,1)$ of length $k$ and $\underline r_A = \min_{v\in A}r_{\omega}^{v}$,

-We note that since the contractions are similarities, there must exist such $k\geq 0$ for every $v\in A$.
+We note that since the contractions are uniform, there must exist such $k\geq 0$ for every $v\in A$.
 Further, since elements in $A$ are not prefixes of each other, $A^*$ must also have this property and $\#A^* =\#A$.
-Additionally, the bounded contractions imply that the contraction ratios satisfy
+Additionally, the contractions are uniformly bounded from below, which implies that the contraction ratios satisfy

 for all $w\in A^*$.

 The uniform cylinder separation condition implies that there exists $x_0\in\bbR^d$ such that